 Are you looking to save big while experiencing a vibrant culture and relaxed, Southeast Asian atmosphere?
 Consider teaching abroad in Vietnam!
 While most people who are looking to make money head to South Korea or the Middle East to teach abroad, Vietnam is actually a great place to go.

 With the National Foreign Languages Project in place, Vietnam is aiming for most of its students to be using English confidently for daily communication by 2020.
 This means they're looking for more English teachers and paying well for the privilege!
-Due to the low cost of living, a teacher in Vietnam can also expect to save most of their salary, and put it towards travel, student loans, or beautiful tailored clothes in Hoi An.
+Due to the low cost of living, a teacher in Vietnam can also expect to save most of their salary, and put it towards travel, student loans, or savings.

 Many ESL teachers from countries with strict work environments like South Korea, Japan, and China are currently moving to Vietnam to take the best ESL positions.
 If you're interested in teaching abroad in Vietnam, the best time to go is now before the market becomes oversaturated as more teachers discover this gem.